anderspearson206/LunarTerrainGenerator/README.md

 A procedural lunar terrain heightmap generator for Python.
 The terrain generation is based on real lunar data and is set to generate terrain at a scale of **1 meter per pixel**.

+See the full [Methodology Document](docs/methodology.pdf) for details on the implementation.

 This work was used in [Radiolunadiff: Estimation of wireless network signal strength in lunar terrain](https://arxiv.org/abs/2509.14559)

 Example usage is provided in `example.ipynb`.